 In 2017, E-Days were introduced on some Wednesdays.
 These days allow for Enriching and Exciting teaching and learning where whole sections of work can be covered or revised.
 Excursions relating to subjects are undertaken too.From 2018, all Grades 8 to 10 students use iPads as a learning tool and teaching takes place on Google Classroom.
-Students receive notes, summaries, mind maps and videos from their teachers on a daily basis.
+Students receive notes, summaries, mind maps and videos from their educators on a daily basis.
 Textbooks and exercise books are also used, since IEB Examinations are still of the Pen-and-Paper variety.

 Grade 10 – 12, we offer the following compulsory subjects:

 English Home Language in the Further Education and Training Phase is one of the four compulsory learning areas required in order to attain the final school-leaving certificate.